aespedido/projects/Project - Telecom Customer Churn/readme.md

 ### Dashboard Build
 Following the exploratory analysis, the next stage of the project focused on building an interactive dashboard.
 The purpose of the dashboard is to provide stakeholders with a high level view of the company's churn performance and its key drivers.

-The dashboard was structured into three main sections; high level churn performance, behaviour-based drivers and service-based drivers.
-Selection of visualisations was based on the exploratory analysis where potential churn drivers that actually showed to have an impact on churn were included on the dashboard.
-The following visualisations are included in the dashboard:
+The dashboard was structured into three main sections; high level churn performance, churn behaviour drivers and service-based drivers.
+Selection of visualisations was based on the exploratory analysis where potential churn drivers that showed a meaningful impact on churn were included on the dashboard.

 **High level churn performance**
+This section provides a snapshot of overall customer churn with visualisations including:
 - Overall Churn rate KPI card
 - Churned vs Retained pie chart
 - Top 10 Churn Reasons bar chart
 - Churn Reason by Category pie chart

 **Behaviour-based drivers**
+This section highlights customer and account-related factors that were found to influence churn such as tenure, contract type, monthly charges and data usage.
+Visualisations included:
-- Churn by Contract Type bar chart
+- Churn by Contract Type (bar chart)
-- Churn by Customer Tenure Group bar chart
+- Churn by Customer Tenure Group (bar chart)
-- Churn by Monthly Charge bar chart
+- Churn by Monthly Charge (bar chart)
-- Churn by Customer Monthly Data Usage bar chart
+- Churn by Customer Monthly Data Usage (bar chart)

 **Service-related drivers**
+This section highlights services and add-ons that showed an impact on churn.
+Visualisations included:
-- Impact of Online Security on Churn bar chart
+- Impact of Online Security on Churn (bar chart)
-- Impact of Online Backup on Churn
+- Impact of Online Backup on Churn (bar chart)
-- Device Protection Plan
+- Impact of Device Protection Plan on Churn (bar chart)

 ## Insights
+Things to highlight:
+- Churn rate
+- Top reasons for churn
+- Churn drivers - example people are more likely to churn in the first 6 months, people with month-to-month contract are likely to churn
+- People that had services had a lower churn rate

 ## Recommendations